sourcegraph/handbook/content/handbook/editing/add-yourself-to-team-page.md

 ### New managers

-If you are joining as a new manager, there will be an interim role in the team.yml that you should customize, instead of creating a new one, that looks something like this:
+If you are joining as a new manager, there may be an interim role in the team.yml that you should customize, instead of creating a new one.
+It would look something like this (depending on your role), but if you're unsure then ask your manager:

 ```yaml
 head_of_technical_writing: